Existence, uniqueness, and regularity of solutions to nonlinear and non-smooth parabolic obstacle problems: Proof of Theorem

 If $u$ and $v$ are two $L^p$-solutions of \eqref{eq:obstacle}, then $u=v$ on $\bar{\mathcal{Y}}$. \end{corollary}

 \begin{remark} Proposition \ref{prop:comparison} and Corollary \ref{corollary:uniqueness} are also valid for non-obstacle problems, as is easily seen from the proof.\end{remark}

-\subsection{Stability Theorem}
+\subsubsection{Stability Theorem}

-Stability theorems for both $L^p$-solutions and viscosity solutions of the Dirichlet problem without obstacle are well-known under a slight strengthening of the structure condition \eqref{eq:SC}\footnote{In particular, $F$ has to be Lipschitz continuous in $u_x$ and nonincreasing in $u$.} , see, e.g., Theorem 6.1 in \cite{crandall2000lp}.
-We prove such a stability theorem for our setting, as it is essential to prove~\ref{theorem:existenceobstacleproblemirregulardomain}.
+Stability theorems for both $L^p$-solutions and viscosity solutions of the Dirichlet problem (without obstacle) are well-known under a slight strengthening of the structure condition\footnote{E.g., Theorem 6.1 in \cite{crandall2000lp} gives a stability theorem when $F$ is Lipschitz continuous in $u_x$ and nonincreasing in $u$.} \eqref{eq:SC}.
+We establish a more general stability theorem for our setting, which is then used to prove Theorem~\ref{theorem:existenceobstacleproblemirregulardomain}.
 This stability theorem is valid for a large class of nonlinear parabolic obstacle problems as long as $F$ satisfies the structure condition \eqref{eq:SC}.